-Related term starting with a lowercase will instruct Word to autocorrect ANY CASING of that related term to the
+- Any term or spelling to be corrected starting with a lowercase will instruct Word to autocorrect ANY CASING of that related term to the

-Related term starting with an uppercase will instruct Word to autocorrect ONLY THIS ITERATION OF THE WORD to the
+- Any term or spelling to be corrected starting with an uppercase will instruct Word to autocorrect ONLY THIS ITERATION OF THE WORD to the

 Where will this take effect?

 This will take effect in all the Office applications that use the Microsoft Office dictionary, and AutoCorrect today, being: